 9. Firecracker Popsicles

 There it is, the good old red, white, and blue, the Firecracker Popsicle.
-It's emblematic of those hot summer childhood days playing outside with the neighbors, just waiting for that magical hour when the ice cream truck rolled around.
+It's emblematic of those hot summertime childhood days playing outside with the neighbors, just waiting for that magical hour when the ice cream truck rolled around.

 10. Ninja Turtles Bars